Yottaa/e-comet-wordpress/plugins/wp-yottaa/readme.txt

 Yes.

-= My Plugins are seeing the Yottaa server's IP rather than the websurfer IP =
+= My Plugins are seeing the Yottaa server's IP rather than the web surfer IP =

 In wp-config.php, near the top, put the following code: